Search

 DuckDB’s approach, by contrast, is to use vectorized query execution, where operations are performed on batches of data (chunks of rows) at a time, and it employs a columnar storage format.
 This method is more efficient for CPUs to process because it can take better advantage of modern hardware capabilities, such as cache utilization and vectorized instructions.
 The columnar approach also reduces the overhead associated with row-by-row processing and intermediate data materialization, leading to faster execution times, especially for analytical queries that operate on large volumes of data.

-# DuckDB Storage Format compared to Parquet
+# DuckDB Storage Format Compared to Parquet

 DuckDB has its own storage format.
 It looks a bit like Parquet, but there are important differences.
-A DuckDB table is split in “row groups”.
+A DuckDB table is split into “row groups”.
 A row group contains “column segments”.
 This is common for analytics storage formats.
 Parquet also uses it.
 Terminology is not the same: Parquet says “column chunks” instead of “column segments”.
 But there are bigger differences: (1) DuckDB does not use general-purpose compression (e.g. Snappy) (2) DuckDB uses a fixed block size (1) leads to a bigger data size, but requires less computation for (de)compression.
 (2) enables in-place modifications, including updates and deletes.
 Mutability!
 DuckDB does use lightweight data-specific compression algorithms.
 For example run-length encoding and dictionary encoding, which I’ve written about before.
 Different column segments can use different algorithms.
 Each segment is analyzed to determine which one is best.
 Data type and observed patterns (if any) are relevant factors.
 Mark Raasveldt (DuckDB creator) wrote a great blog about compression in DuckDB.

 Jorrit Sandbrink on LinkedIn: #dataengineering #softwareengineering